 The development of a Gap Mitigation Plan can be useful for articulating and addressing the prioritized gaps and, ultimately, for managing the maturation of the organization's cybersecurity capabilities.
 The organization may choose to incorporate the process of developing a Gap Mitigation Plan into its established strategic planning process.
 If one does not exist at the organization, or if the C2M2 model is run outside of the usual planning cycle, the process outlined in this Implementation Guide may be used.
 The primary components to consider include brainstorming and confirming mitigation actions that would address the selected gaps, determining key information needed to implement the actions (e.g., milestones, staff assignments, and resources), and designating an owner of the plan to track progress.
 The Gap Mitigation Plan Template (Appendix I) can be used to record this information.
-Regardless of the process used-an established strategic planning process or this Implementation Guide process-key information is recorded in the AAR to document this key decision of implementing the C2M2.
+See Figure 7 for an example.